Merkel Cell Carcinoma

 Ruby, your virtual community navigator, will help explain what you need to know about advanced Non-Melanoma Skin Cancer.

-Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer.
-Likewise, not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Anything that increases a person’s risk of getting a disease is called a risk factor.
+Having one or even many risk factors does not mean that a person will get the disease.
 Risk factors for Merkel cell carcinoma include the following: